RedstoneDave/My-Language/README.md

 ### Adverbials

-Technically, there is no unique word class “adverb” in Kratoma, the role of adverbs is mostly played by adverbial form of adjectives and partially the stative verbs (such as “always” can be represented using the auxiliary stative verb `vekc`).
+Technically, there is no unique word class “adverb” in Jaketo, the role of adverbs is mostly played by adverbial form of adjectives and partially the stative verbs (such as “always” can be represented using the auxiliary stative verb `vekc`).
 Yet, some particals can be attached to adverbial forms to adjust their meaning.
 The topic partical `zu` is usually omitted when having these suffixes.
 Let’s take the adverbial form `kravu` of the adjective `krava` as an example:

 - `kravul`
   - `-l` means “also; even”, similar to “も” in Japanese.
 The latter meaning is more often used in (semantically) affirmative expressions.